esmero/archipelago-deployment-live/README.md

 nano deploy/ec2-docker/ec2-docker/.env
 ```

-The content of that file is the following
+The content of that file would be similar to this.
 ```ENV
 ARCHIPELAGO_ROOT=/home/ec2-user/archipelago-deployment-live
 ARCHIPELAGO_EMAIL=your@validemail.org